HNoMS Fridtjof Nansen (1930)

 Fridtjof Nansen was the first ship in the Norwegian armed forces to be built specially to perform coast guard and fishery protection duties in the Arctic.
 She saw service in the Second World War with the Royal Norwegian Navy until she ran aground on an unmarked shallow at Jan Mayen in November 1940.

 Construction

 Fridtjof Nansen was constructed with yard number 118 at the Royal Norwegian Naval Yard at Karljohansvern in Horten.
 She was launched on 5 November 1930, and command was assumed on 29 May 1931 by Commander Ole A. Blom.

 1933 sinking

 On 21 December 1933 Fridtjof Nansen departed the port of Hammerfest on her way to her patrol areas in eastern Finnmark.
-While passing through Vestervågen in Måsøy she ran aground and sank the next night.
+While passing through Vestervågen in Måsøy Municipality, she ran aground and sank the next night.
 She was raised the next year and taken to Horten for repairs.

 War service

 Norwegian Campaign

 At the outbreak of war in Norway with the German invasion on 9 April 1940, Fridtjof Nansen was posted to the Finnmark detachment of the 3rd Naval District covering North Norway.
 When the German invasion began Fridtjof Nansen was operating from the port of Honningsvåg in Finnmark.